google/santa/docs/development/sync-protocol.md

 # The Santa Sync Server Protocol Overview

-The sync protocol is an HTTP/JSON Restful protocol.
+The sync protocol is an HTTP/JSON based protocol.
 As such it is assumed that both the server and client add `Content-Type` headers are set to `application/json`.